sy77777en/label_pizza/label_pizza/database_design.md

 | `created_at`         | TIMESTAMPTZ |

 **Rationale** – Supports both radio and free-text; single-choice values indexed, descriptions not.
-Question text must be unique to prevent confusion and ensure consistent labeling.
+Question text must be unique and is immutable after creation (use display_text for UI changes).
 For single-choice questions:
 - `options` stores the actual values used in answers
 - `display_values` stores the UI-friendly text for each option